PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Abstractions.md

 ## Abstractions

-### `IEventBus`
+### `IEventBusService`

-The `IEventBus` interface defines the elemental operations that should be implemented in order to use an event bus service.
+The `IEventBusService` interface defines the elemental operations that should be implemented in order to use an event bus service.

-This interface is implemented by an abstract base class named `EventBusBase`.
-A further implementation should inherit from `EventBusBase`.
+This interface is implemented by an abstract base class named `EventBusServiceBase`.
+A further implementation should inherit from `EventBusServiceBase`.

 ### `IEventBusEvent`

 The core properties of an event are defined by `IEventBusEvent` interface.

-The interface is also implemented by an abstract base class named `EventBusEvent`.
-Further properties and behavior should be extended from `EventBusBase`.
+The interface is also implemented by an abstract base class named `EventBusEventBase`.
+Further properties and behavior should be extended from `EventBusEventBase`.

-`IEventBusEvent` and `EventBusBase` are generic types since a concrete type needs to be passed in order to ease serialization and encoding operations related with the payload that the event transports.
+`IEventBusEvent` and `EventBusEventBase` are generic types since a concrete type needs to be passed in order to ease serialization and encoding operations related with the payload that the event transports.

-### `IEventBusOptions`

-The `IEventBusOptions` contains the options needed to configure an event bus service instance and is implemented by `EventBusOptionsBase`.

-As of writing of this document, since there's no base options for a generic event bus service, both the referred types are empty.

-### `IEventPublisherOptions`

-`IEventPublisherOptions` specifies the options related with the publication operations of an generic event bus service.

-The interface is implemented by `IEventPublisherOptions`.
-Both are empty as of the writing of this document.

-### `IEventSubscriberOptions`

-`IEventSubscriberOptions` specifies the options related with the subscription operations of an generic event bus service.

-The interface is implemented by `EventSubscriberOptionsBase`.
-Both are empty as of the writing of this document.

 ### `IEventBusEventHandler`